BeeLazy/Cookbook/cloud/docs/en-US/MicroK8s-AccessingServices.md

 ![Nginx NodePort](../../img/microk8s-accessdemo-nginxnodeport.png "Nginx NodePort")

 ## Accessing a service with Ingress <a id="accessing-a-service-with-ingress"></a>
-**NodePort** is a good tool for many things, but just like **port-forward** it suffers under the fact that it's limited low layers.
+**NodePort** is a good tool for many things, but just like **port-forward** it suffers under the fact that it's limited to low layers.
-Let's say you want to serv more than one websites on port 80 from the same host.
+Let's say you want to serve more than one websites on port 80 from the same host.
 That's going to be a problem.

 **Ingress** can help us with that.
 In Ingress we can create rules that define what service to route the different incoming calls to.